lsphantom/lsphantom.github.io/README.md

 I love being a jack-of-all trades while mastering the skills that I enjoy utilizing the most.
 On my spare time I like to spend time with family and friends, and doing things that are mostly not screen related; so I enjoy the beach, mountains, working on cars, building things with my hands, exploring new music, and grilling delicious Latin American foods.

-Here are some of the things I've been busy with:
+Here are some of the things I've been busy

 ---
 ## COMET 10-Year Project Recap (2015-2025)